Commercial efficiency

 In 1 VS 1, it is better to know your opponent

 If that human firewall thinks you're a virus, you're done for.
-Call back later.
+Your cold call is due later.

 And when this happens to you, don't get upset, tell yourself that like you, she is just doing her job!
 If she doesn't put you in touch, it's probably because you didn't do yours properly...